When it comes to investing in the stock market, there are a number of different providers to choose from.

 In most cases, an investor who is concerned with lowering the taxable income from investments would find the tax loss harvesting feature Betterment offers extremely helpful.
 Betterment will also automatically rebalance your portfolio, while Vanguard only offers this service on a quarterly basis to a limited number of investors.

 Keep in mind, in order to get portfolio guidance from Vanguard you need to have a minimum investment of $50,000 and pay an annual asset management fee of 0.30%.
-Betterment on the other hand offers this on all account levels through the algorithm based portfolio setup.
+Betterment on the other hand offers this on all account levels through the algorithm-based portfolio setup.

 At the end of the day, both are superb investing platforms.
 It mostly comes down to the amount you have to invest and the level of guidance you are looking for.
 What's most important is that you get started investing and put your money to work.